Google Monetization Tools: Adsense, Admob, AdX – How to Choose product?

 Google ad tools became the go-to monetization instruments that can provide fill rates and reliable ad serving for both web and in-app.
 However, Google has several monetization products with different capabilities.
 To help you pick a monetization tool that fits your media business, I prepared this express guide.

 There are a variety of ad formats: text, images, HTML ads, video ads, and more.
-The main strength of this monetization instrument – it is very easy to connect to the site and start the ad serving straight away.
+The main strength of this Google website monetization instrument – it is very easy to connect to the site and start the ad serving straight away.

 AdMob – allows you to monetize app traffic with targeted ads.
 AdMob is free.